ConservationInternational/trends.earth/LDMP/help/source/index.rst

 The three sub-indicators for monitoring achievement of Land Degradation Neutrality (LDN, Sustainable Development Goal (SDG) Target 15.3), are supported by |trends.earth|: productivity, land cover, and soil organic carbon.
-|trends.earth| also  supports reporting to the United Nations Convention to
-Combat Desertification (UNCCD).
+The tool also  supports reporting to the United Nations Convention to Combat Desertification (UNCCD).

 |trends.earth| allows users to plot time series of key indicators of land
-change, and to produce maps and other graphics that can support reporting, and tracking the impact of sustainable land management or other projects.
+change (including degradation and improvement), and to produce maps and other graphics that can support reporting, and tracking the impact of sustainable land management or other projects.

 The documentation and training materials, including a number of demonstration videos, are available on this website: